 Mont Tremblant, the #1 Ski Resort in Eastern North America

 Are you a ski or snowboarding enthusiast?
-Then you must head to Mont Tremblant, the #1 Ski Resort in Eastern North America as named by readers of Ski Magazine year over year.
+Then it would help if you headed to Mont Tremblant, voted the #1 Ski Resort in Eastern North America by readers of Ski Magazine year after year.

 So, what’s so special about Mont Tremblant?

-Tremblant's summit rises to a height of 875 meters (2871 feet) and offers a breathtaking view of the Laurentians.
-The resort is home to the largest ski resort in eastern Canada with over a 1,000 snow guns and, one of the most efficient snowmaking systems in place.
-The ski area covers 654 acres with 94 ski trails on 4 distinct slopes.
-Tremblant is incredibly scenic and as you ski downhill towards the pretty village you get to see incredible views of the frozen Lake Tremblant below.
+Tremblant's summit rises to 875 meters (2871 feet), offering a breathtaking view of the Laurentians.
+The resort is home to the largest ski resort in eastern Canada, with over 1,000 snow guns and one of the most efficient snowmaking systems in place.
+The ski area covers 654 acres with 94 ski trails on four distinct slopes.
+Tremblant is incredibly scenic, and as you ski downhill towards the pretty village, you get to see incredible views of the frozen Lake Tremblant below.

-Skier and snowboarder, a beginner or an expert, Mont Tremblant Ski never fails to deliver an unforgettable experience.
-Whether you are a group of friends looking for an all-out trip or a family seeking some bonding time on the slopes, our Mont Tremblant Ski Packages are second to none.
+Whether you're a skier, snowboarder, beginner, or expert, Mont Tremblant Ski never fails to deliver an unforgettable experience.
+Whether you're friends looking for an all-out trip or a family seeking bonding time on the slopes, our Mont Tremblant Ski Packages are second to none.

 Getting here

 Private limousine transfers are available from YUL to the resort during the Ski season.
-The shuttle service between YUL Airport and Mont Tremblant is suspended for the time being.
+The shuttle service between YUL Airport and Mont Tremblant is suspended for now.

-Mont Tremblant (YTM) also has its own airport, just 22 miles away from the resort.
+Mont Tremblant (YTM) also has its airport, just 22 miles from the resort.

 The Slopes